UrviGupta8124/travel-planner-agent/README.md

   - `response.txt` – Generated output (itinerary)
   - `screenshots/` – Screenshots of prompt and response for results section
 - `Travel_Buddy_Project.ipynb` – Jupyter Notebook

-## 📌 Note on Simulation

-Due to technical limitations accessing IBM Watsonx.ai runtime and Prompt Lab under the Lite plan, the AI output was simulated to represent the expected behavior of the Travel Planner Agent.
-The generated results reflect what would be produced using a foundation model.

 ## 🧾 Author